raspberri05/personal-website/readme.md

 This the code for my portfolio website.

-Created using Astro with React and Tailwind with Shadcn, and deployed to Github Pages via Github Actions with a custom domain from Namecheap.
+Made with Astro, Tailwind, Shadcn, React, Supabase and deployed to Vercel with a domain name from Namecheap

 ## Local Development